MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-workspace.md

 This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Google Workspace account using the connector APIs.
 This connection gives you visibility into and control over Google Workspace use.
 For information about how Defender for Cloud Apps protects Google Workspace, see [Protect Google Workspace](protect-google-workspace.md).

->[!NOTE]
+> [!NOTE]
->File download activities for Google Workspace aren't displayed in Defender for Cloud Apps.
+File download activities for Google Workspace aren't displayed in Defender for Cloud Apps.

 ## Configure Google Workspace

 1. As a Google Workspace Super Admin, sign in to <https://console.cloud.google.com>.

-1. Click on the project dropdown in the top ribbon and select **New Project **to start a new project.
+1. 1.
+Click on the project dropdown in the top ribbon and select **New Project **to start a new project.
    ![New Project](media/connect-google-workspace/new-project.png)

 1. In the **New project** page, name your project as follows: **Defender for Cloud Apps** and select **Create**.